Skip to main content

 • An active Internet connection.

-• There is up to 1.6 GB of available space in the root partition and more than 3.2 GB in the home partition.
+• Up to 1.6 GB of space is available in the root partition, and more than 3.2 GB is in the home partition.

 Supported Releases